mindspore-ai/docs/tutorials/lite/source_en/use/build.md

         │   └── converter_lite       # Executable program
-        ├── lib                      # The dynamic link library that converter depends │   └── libmindspore_gvar.so # A dynamic library that stores some global variables └── third_party              # The dynamic link library that converter depends └── glog
+        ├── lib                      # The dynamic link library that converter depends │   └── libmindspore_gvar.so # A dynamic library that stores some global variables │   └── libmslite_converter_plugin_reg.so  # A dynamic library of plugin registry
+        └── third_party              # The dynamic link library that converter depends └── glog
                 └── lib